Conditions of use

-- Attended The London Women’s Clinic or The Bridge Centre for a consultation and have a treatment date agreed at that clinic.
+- Attended The London Women’s Clinic (LWC) for a consultation and have a treatment date agreed at that clinic.

 - Received verbal and written information about your treatment and had the opportunity to discuss the procedures involved in receiving eggs as part of your treatment with your treating clinic.

-- Received all the relevant information pertaining to your treatment, as required by the HFEA Code of Practice, by your treating clinic.
+- Received all the relevant information pertaining to your treatment from your treating clinic, as required by the HFEA Code of Practice.

-- Been offered counselling by your treating clinic about the implications of the treatment.
+- Been offered counselling by your treating clinic regarding the implications of the treatment.

 Ordering and purchasing donor eggs:

-- An order is considered completed when the recipient has completed and returned all required documentation, made payment and the recipient’s clinic has confirmed treatment.
-A completed order will be confirmed by the LEB.
+- An order is considered completed when the recipient has completed and returned all required documentation and made payment.

 - LEB will confirm your order when they have received confirmation of your treatment cycle from your chosen clinic, as well as received your signed consent form and payment in full.

-- Please return the donor characteristics consent form within 5 days or your order will be cancelled and a refund given minus an administration charge of £150.
-Remember to check your junk/spam mail folder.
+- Please return the donor characteristics consent form within 5 days or your order will be cancelled, remember to check your junk/spam mail folder.
 If you have any queries regarding the receipt of your confirmation email, please call 020 7 299 9546 between 0900 – 17.30hrs and a member of staff will be happy to help you.

-- Donor Eggs provided by LEB (‘Eggs’) may only be used for fertility treatment at The London Women’s Clinic or The Bridge Centre
+- Donor Eggs (Eggs) provided by LEB may only be used for fertility treatment at LWC.

 - LEB provides Eggs to you for your exclusive personal use and you confirm that you will only use it as such.